improvess/raspberry-as-gige-camera/docs/python3_client_tutorial.md

 ```
 ### Local camera connection issues

-If the local USB or CSI is not properly connected/recognized by Raspberry Pi, the client will reply with `Failed to open the camera` as shown below:
+If the local USB or CSI camera is not properly connected/recognized by Raspberry Pi, the client will reply with `Failed to open the camera` as shown below:

 ![image](https://user-images.githubusercontent.com/9665358/132117913-58c6e490-fff3-4660-a668-26cbdc7a18d9.png)

-There are some reasons for this problema:
+There are some reasons for this problem:

-- an unconnected camera: the USB or CSI connection is not properly attached to Raspberry Pi
+- an unconnected camera: the USB or CSI connection is not properly plugged to Raspberry Pi's interfaces
-- absense of OS support (driver) for the camera: not every camera has a good or even a no good driver to run on linux.
-If the OS doesn't recognize the camera nothing more can happen.
-Check [here](https://elinux.org/RPi_USB_Webcams) to a parciallly complete list of supported cameras by Raspberry Pi.
+- absense of OS support (driver) for the camera: not every camera has a linux driver.
+If the OS doesn't recognize the camera nothing many things can happen.
+Check [here](https://elinux.org/RPi_USB_Webcams) to a parcially complete list of supported cameras by Raspberry Pi.
-- a broken camera: if it is broken, the only way is to replace it by another camera
 - Wrong path parameter: by default, the `rpiasgige` server connects to the camera at '/dev/video0'.
 If the camera is not associated to this path, the communication will not happen
+- a broken camera: if it is broken, the only way is to replace it by another camera

 The proper debugging procedure varies depending on which device camera model you have attached to your RPI.
 One very first approach is listing the current recognized device list:
 ```